dimarconicola/storiellai/readme.md

 ## Overview

-Storyteller Box is a small bedside companion that **tells pre-recorded Italian fairy tales** triggered by NFC cards.
+Storyteller Box is a small bedside companion that **tells pre-recorded fairy tales** triggered by NFC cards.
 Children place an NFC-tagged card on the lid, and the box plays a corresponding story with matching background music.
 The device is **fully offline**, with all narration and music pre-loaded onto an SD card.

 -   **No internet required:** All stories and background music are pre-recorded and stored locally.
 -   **Simple controls:** A single illuminated button handles play, pause, and shutdown.
 -   **Calm time logic:** Automatically selects calm stories during bedtime hours.
 -   **Parent-friendly:** Easily add new stories and music by copying files to the SD card.
+-   **Language Agnostic:** While this version includes Italian stories, you can use stories in any language as long as they are in MP3 format.

 ---